-Something that is important to consider, however, particularly if you are pregnant, when we say that an aircraft cabin is pressurized, is that this usually doesn’t mean that it is pressurized to the same atmospheric pressure that we experience on Earth at sea level.
+Something that is important to consider if you are pregnant; however, is that when we say that an aircraft cabin is pressurized, it usually doesn’t mean that it is pressurized to the same atmospheric pressure that we experience on Earth at sea level.
 Only very special aircrafts, certain medical evacuation aircrafts, provide sea level pressure.
 Ordinary passenger aircrafts provide something less than sea-level pressure.
 In a Boeing 767 aircraft, for example, cabin pressure at cruising altitude, is typically the equivalent of about 2,100 meters (7,000 ft); in other words, it’s like being in an aircraft that is not pressurized but is flying only at 2,100 meters altitude.
 This protects you from DCS, so long as you haven’t been SCUBA diving within a day or two before takeoff.
 It also makes the O2 partial pressure high enough, so that most passengers do not develop hypoxia, which means low O2 levels in body tissues.
 For some people, though, even the slightly lower O2 level aboard an aircraft could be problematic, namely in the case of somebody with a respiratory condition, such as chronic obstructive pulmonary disease (COPD).
 When it comes to the health of the fetus, this is the “$64,000 question.”
-Generally, you can provide enough oxygen to your fetus, because the fetus actually has hemoglobin in his/her red blood cells that can acquire good amounts of O2 from the mother.
-Nevertheless, if you are traveling long distances, if you have a wait on the ground, or have a connection, and if there is plenty of time, going outside to get some fresh air is a good idea.
+Generally, you can provide enough oxygen to your fetus because the fetus actually has hemoglobin in his/her red blood cells that can acquire good amounts of O2 from the mother.
+Nevertheless, if you are traveling long distances and have a wait on the ground or a connection, going outside to get some fresh air is a good idea.

-On top of these changes, if you are cramped into a seat for more than an hour or two, without moving your legs, the chances of developing a DVT increase still more.
+On top of these changes, if you are cramped into a seat for more than an hour or two, without moving your legs, the chances of developing a DVT increase even more.
 Along with the potential to cause pain and swelling in your leg, a DVT can release pieces of clots that travel through the blood stream as emboli.
 An embolus, a traveling clot, can then obstruct a large blood vessel in the lung.
-This is called a pulmonary embolism (PE) and it is extremely dangerous.
-It is life threatening and requires immediate therapy, which is very difficult on an aircraft, so the best way to deal with the problem is to prevent it.
+This is called a pulmonary embolism (PE), and it is extremely dangerous.
+It is life threatening and requires immediate therapy, which is very difficult on an aircraft so the best way to deal with the problem is to prevent it.
 You can prevent a PE by preventing a DVT.
-This you can do by standing up, and moving your legs, as much as the flight crew allows you.
-Whenever possible, walk up and down the aisle, find some space, shake your legs and do knee bends.
-And when you must remain in your seat for long periods of time, try doing some leg exercises, such as extending and flexing your feet, and moving your legs within the cramped space.
+You can do this by standing up and moving your legs, as much as the flight crew allows you.
+Whenever possible, walk up and down the aisle, find some space, shake your legs, and do knee bends.
+And when you must remain in your seat for long periods of time, try doing some leg exercises, such as extending and flexing your feet and moving your legs within the cramped space.
 Of all the possible dangers on a long flight, the risk of DVT is the one risk that you should take seriously when flying while pregnant, or soon after giving birth.
 This does not mean that you should avoid traveling while pregnant, but it does mean that you should reduce the risk by keeping your legs as active as possible.